marcelpetrick/DevNotes/BeenThereSeenThat/20230919_Munich_MLOps_Community_Meetup_nr3/README.md

   * three stages: CI/CD/run
   * reproducibility, teamwork, automated test & deploy, check current status of code; does it work as intended; monitoring when it runs (performance, robustness)
 * MLOps:
-  * still versioned code, but also versioned model, vesioned data snapshot: three artifacts now
+  * still versioned code, but also versioned model, versioned data snapshot: three artifacts now
   * logbook for all the experiments which have been run
   * CD: model behaviour and performance, expected predictions on well known data points; concept drift, data drift
   * Run: monitoring, model monitoring
 ### why did they build their own platform?
-* have hterogenous use cases; slow and fast moving data
+* have heterogeneous use cases; slow and fast moving data
 * images and NLP
 * sensor data from IoT, IIoT/I4.0
-* flexible and verastile, modular end-to-end-platform
+* flexible and versatile, modular end-to-end-platform
 * handling complexity: many code versions on lost jupyter notebooks
 * hundreds of users, high turnover (fluctuation) of employees in data science
 * ready made platform often not sufficient:
   * black box
   * fast to apply but also reaching ast its limits and often difficult to extend
-  * we had to combine mlflow with aporia and benefit from each strengths -> allows to cchange plarts of the platform for better tools (drop in replacement)
+  * we had to combine mlflow with aporia and benefit from each strengths -> allows to change parts of the platform for better tools (drop in replacement)
-  * -> stainyg flexible, no vendor lockin
+  * -> staying flexible, no vendor lockin
 ### how is the platform used?
 * 5 stages:
   * process management: freedom to choose libs and tools; ubuntu vms in the cloud, AWS E2 instances ..
   * data ingestion: streaming/batch; storage; best practice: basic quality checks and monitoring (use case agnostic); storage optimizations for faster queries, anonymization/pseudoymization (see also governance: certain type of data can't be stored longer than ten days)
   *  training: model selection, training, evaluation; GPUs/CPUs/TPUs cluster for deep learning
-  *  experiment rracking - mlflow
+  *  experiment tracking - mlflow
   *  model versioning - mlflow
   *  test&deploy: automated deployment stage; blue/green; automated re-training; one-click-deployment - mlflow; quality & security testing gateway; model compilation containerization - tagret specific deployment
   *  run & serve:  infrastructures and software monitoring; model monitoring (performance/feedback), data drift, generic API for inception, high availabilty; all provided by a secure REST API
   *  governance layer
 ### practical considerations
-* first get a good understanding between current and future demands *fexibility to replace tools because they grow out of scope fast
+* first get a good understanding between current and future demands
+* flexibility to replace tools because they grow out of scope fast
 * still staying lean, but not planning too far ahead into the future
 * fail early/fail fast - start with small PoC and grow continuously
 * always look for generic solutions for specific use cases
 * reserve time for data governance
 ### pitfalls
-* aoid technology islands to reach quick wins
+* avoid technology islands to reach quick wins
 * tool evaluation is time consuming and expensive, important to do in a structured way
 * avoid vendor lock-ins